 Where They Live

-The goliath grouper—the largest species of grouper—is found in tropical and subtropical waters of the Atlantic Ocean from North Carolina to Brazil, and throughout the Caribbean and Gulf of Mexico.
-They are also found along the east coast of Africa from Senegal to Congo.
+The Atlantic goliath grouper is found in tropical and subtropical waters from North Carolina to Brazil, and throughout the Caribbean and Gulf of Mexico.
+They are also found along the west coast of Africa from Senegal to Congo.
 As juveniles, they live in estuaries and mangrove swamps close to shore.
 Adults move farther off shore and prefer the sheltered habitats of coral reefs, and especially shady areas such as shipwrecks, rock ledges, and caves.

 What They Do

-Goliath groupers grow and reproduce very slowly, and if they survive, they can reach enormous size.
-Large adults don’t travel much and instead defend a territory to keep to themselves unless they’re spawning.
+Goliath groupers grow and reproduce very slowly.
+If they survive, they can reach enormous size.
+Large adults don’t travel much and instead defend a territory to keep to themselves.
+These fish will form groups for spawning each year.

 How They’re Doing

-Overfishing of goliath grouper in the 1970s and ‘80s caused a population crash.
-They are considered critically endangered.
+Threats to Atlantic goliath grouper include habitat destruction and pollution.
+Overfishing of Atlantic goliath grouper in the 1970s and ‘80s caused a population crash.
+The western Atlantic population is now considered vulnerable.
 Since 1990, catching them in the U.S. has been illegal.
 Their slow growth rate means it may take a long time for them to recover.

 Shark Reef displays many of the predatory fish and sharks found patrolling coral reefs.
 Because these fish and sharks would prey on many of the smaller coral reef fish species, they are displayed in a separate exhibit.
 Southern stingrays, a green moray eel, and two sea turtles also share this exciting exhibit.